AviatrixSystems/Docs/HowTos/site2cloud_meraki_vmx100.rst

    |meraki_vmx04|

-8. At the AWS console, please allow UDP port 500 and 4500 from public ip of Aviatrix gateway in the vMX100's security group.
-For testing purpose, you may want to allow ICMP traffic from its local network 10.10.0.0/16 as well.
+8. At the AWS console, please allow UDP port 500 and 4500 from the public ip of Aviatrix gateway in the vMX100's security group.
+For testing purposes, you may want to allow ICMP traffic from its local network 10.10.0.0/16 as well.

    |meraki_vmx05|